Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Fibrant resolutions for Hopf -cooperads

 The cooperadic structure is given by

 where $\gamma$ is the operation \eqref{formulatreecomp}.
-This formula is well defined: a point $\Phi \in \calF^{c}_{l}(X)$ is equivariant up to permutations and contractions of permutable levels.
+This formula is well defined: a point $\Phi \in \calF^{c}_{l}(X)$ is equivariant up to permutations of permutable levels and contractions of permutable levels.

-\begin{pro} The functor $\calF_{l}^{c}$ is isomorphic to the usual cofree cooperad functor $\calF^{c}$.
-In particular, $\calF_{l}^{c}$ is the right adjoint to the forgetful functor from the category of 1-reduced dg-cooperads to $\Sigma$-sequences of cochain complexes. \end{pro}

-\begin{proof} First of all, we recall the construction of the usual cofree cooperad functor $\calF^{c}$.
-We need the category $\Tree_{\geq 2}[n]$ of rooted planar trees without univalent and bivalent vertices, and whose leaves are labelled by the finite set $[n]$.
-The morphisms are just isomorphisms of rooted planar trees.
-For any sequence $X$, we consider the functor
+\begin{defi}[The usual cofree cooperadic functor] We denote the construction of the usual cofree cooperad functor by $\calF^{c}$.
+We use the category $\Tree_{\iso}^{\geq 2}[n]$, introduced in Section \ref{sec:categ-plan-trees}, of planar trees having $n$ leaves and without univalent or bivalent vertices.
+In that case morphisms consist of isomorphisms of planar trees.
+For any $1$-reduced symmetric cosequence $X$, we set

 Then the cofree cooperad functor is defined as the end